mattray/spiceweasel/README.md

 Environments
 ------------
 The `environments` section of the JSON or YAML file currently supports `knife environment from file FOO` where `FOO` is the name of the environment file ending in `.rb` in the `environments` directory.
-The YAML snippet
+The example YAML snippet

 ``` yaml
 environments: